 Meanwhile major cycling brands like Specialized and Trek are being forced to raise prices.
 According to Bicycle Retailer and Industry News, Specialized Bicycles informed retailers that it will list a 10% additional tariff surcharge starting May 1, while Trek and Electra retailers were also informed that bike prices for most models will increase immediately.

 Other companies have raised prices as well and the quandry of how to plan ahead is challenging the industry.
-Some companies like Tern have halted shipments from Asia to avoid the steep increased charges resulting from the tariffs.
+Some companies like Tern had halted shipments from Asia to avoid the steep increased charges resulting from the tariffs.

-According to the Financial Times, Kent International, one of the largest US bike manufacturers, warned prices across the industry would rise as much as 50 per cent if tariffs remain at current levels.
+According to the Financial Times, Kent International, one of the largest US bike manufacturers, warned prices across the industry would rise as much as 50 per cent if tariffs remain at the proposed levels.
 In the same report, Matt Moore, general counsel for PeopleForBikes, warned that higher import costs would force many companies either into insolvency or to merge with rivals.

 The hope is that the tariff levels will come down rapidly, and recent dialogue that tariffs against China may be coming way down spells some potential relief, but the chaotic process does little to build confidence.